at15/scala-linter/doc/roadmap.md

 ### Ultimate goal

-Dead code detection for scala
+1. Dead code detection for scala
+2. Apply linter to scalac to see if dead code is affecting scalac's speed

+NOTE:Xlint is already providing a lot of dead code detection.

-Detect the following three types of deadcode
+Detect the following three types of dead code

 1. code in unreachable and never executed
 2. dead code that has no external impact
 3. dead code that has negative external impact, ie: division by zero

 ## TODO

+R1 write own linter

 - [ ] T1 statement after return
 - [ ] T1 if branch never executed, never match etc.